Phaenyxx/phaenyxx.github.io/README.md

-_a basic term-like startpage with tree structure_
+_a minimalistic  startpage with sliding links